 The School is required to advise the OCG of the findings they have made after completing a reportable conduct investigation, including whether they have made a finding of reportable conduct.
-A finding of reportable conduct in relation to sexual misconduct, a sexual offence or a serious physical assault, must Child Protection Policy | Page 6 of 22 be referred to the OCG's WWCC Directorate.
+A finding of reportable conduct in relation to sexual misconduct, a sexual offence or a serious physical assault, must be referred to the OCG's WWCC Directorate.
 Information must also be referred internally to the OCG's WWCC Directorate if it meets the threshold for consideration of an interim WWCC bar, as per Section 17 of the WWC Act, pending a formal risk assessment.